DCC-EX/dcc-ex.github.io/docs/about/contributing/website/getting-started.md

-If what is outlined in this page is too involved, and you simply wish to provide some content that we can add, clarify, or update, then simply get in touch with us via the `/support/index`{.interpreted-text role="doc"} page and we can help you out.
+If what is outlined in this page is too involved, and you simply wish to provide some content that we can add, clarify, or update, then simply get in touch with us via the `/support/index` page and we can help you out.

 ## Required Software

-Refer to the `/about/contributing/software`{.interpreted-text role="doc"} page, in particular the section related to `about/contributing/software:Python 3.x`{.interpreted-text role="ref"},
+Refer to the `/about/contributing/software` page, in particular the section related to `about/contributing/software:Python 3.x`,
-`GitHub Desktop <about/contributing/software:other handy git software>`{.interpreted-text
-role="ref"} and
-`VSCode <about/contributing/software:Recommended editor (VSCode)>`{.interpreted-text
-role="ref"} for the software necessary to contribute to the documentation.
+`GitHub Desktop <about/contributing/software:other handy git software>` and `VSCode <about/contributing/software:Recommended editor (VSCode)>` for the software necessary to contribute to the documentation.

 ## GitHub Pages, Sphinx, and reStructuredText